Managing Cancer-Related Fatigue

 Try to get your daily caloric intake from functional foods such as lean proteins, whole grains, fruits and vegetables, not empty calories.
 Go easy on fat, salt, alcohol, smoked and pickled foods as well as those high in sugar, which may increase fatigue.

-Although you may not always feel thirsty, getting enough liquid is important.
+Although you may not always feel thirsty, getting enough hydration is important.
 Try to drink 6-8 glasses of liquid every day.
 Water is important, but if nauseated, try whatever fluids you can tolerate.
 Here are some tips that may be helpful:

 Exercise has been shown to be the most effective way to reduce cancer-related fatigue and it is safe and beneficial at all stages of cancer treatment.
 By working more activity into your day, you may experience some or all of the following benefits: